 GO FOR FUN

-Decimo at the Standard, London
+Decimo at The Standard, London

 Pair with… Decimo’s muchas mezcales, which are guaranteed to make the ride back down in the lift feel slightly dizzier.
 If neat’s too much, have it in a citrusy margarita or martini.